What are the sick leave rules in Romania?

 Some collective agreements or employer policies may provide higher compensation.

-Extended Sick Leave and Social Security Benefits
+Extended Sick Leave

-If an illness extends beyond the employer-paid period:
+If illness extends beyond the standard entitlement:

 Medical Certificate Requirement